prasannavl/WinApi/Readme.md

     }
 ```

-Well, that's quite verbose - For the sake of example, even though we never usually end up using it this way.
-But if you'd like, you can and also quite transparently.
+Well, that's quite verbose - for the sake of example, even though we never usually end up using it this way.
+But if you'd like, you can use it, all while being very transparent in terms of the low level API.
 Now, to be more in line with practical uses.

-Here's a comparison to ATL/WTL.
+Here's a comparison to ATL/WTL, using the XWin namespace.

 Using C++ with ATL/WTL, here's a complete compilable program: